If you are looking to start your insurance career, you need to pass a state-specific insurance exam to obtain your license.

 What Do I Need to Know Before Taking the Exam?

 Each state has its own requirements for applicants taking the P&C insurance exam.
 These requirements include license applications, pre-licensing education, scheduling and rescheduling fees, and state-approved exam providers, among others.

 Before taking the exam, many states require the completion of a pre-licensing education course.
 The required hours of the course will vary in each state.
 For example, California requires at least 20 to 40 hours of pre-license education before qualifying to register for the insurance exam.

 There are some states, like Texas or Virginia, that do not require a pre-license course but rely on your license exam’s results to test your knowledge in the insurance industry.

 Even if a pre-license course is not required, applicants in states that do not require any pre-license education are recommended to take a course specifically to prepare for the test.
 They are generally the only way to get the specific information required to take and pass the exam.

-For insurance pre-license education and exam prep courses, StateRequirement recommends:
+For property and casualty insurance pre-license education courses and exam prep, StateRequirement recommends:

 The cost of the insurance exam depends on your state’s requirements and could be anywhere from $40 to $150, averaging around $70 per attempt.